rqlite/rqlite-go-http/README.md

 ```

 ### Versioning
 This library is under active development and is subject to breaking changes.
-Be sure to use `go mod` to pin any import of this package to specific commit.
+Be sure to use `go mod` to pin any import of this package to a specific commit.

 ## Example use